How do you increase your chance of matching? No matter what

 Applicant Profile: Student

-Application fees: is nth compared to the tuition fees of 5000 USD
+to the tuition fees of 5000 USD

-Outcomes: LoRs and considered as internal candidate for residency, maybe.
+Outcomes: LoRs and considered as

 NOTES: When I was interviewing at my current matched hospital, I met another candidate who did this elective.
 The costs can run up to $6000 per month, but he said that he was getting real hands on experiences and airport transports etc, generally positive feedback.
 That's all I garnered.